-We are making plans to live in our own homes in Fremont, California within a collaborative community of multigenerational neighbors who share everyday experiences.
+We're building private homes in Fremont, California with a collaborative community of multigenerational neighbors who share everyday experiences.

 We are adopting the cohousing model, a movement that is growing in popularity throughout the